Admission to the Exhibit Floor

 Food Service on the Exhibit Floor

 Food and beverage service (including alcoholic beverages) in your assigned booth space may be allowed if approved in advance by Show Management.
 All requests must be submitted in writing 60 days prior to the show opening.
 Requests to serve items which detract from the exhibit’s professional appearance will not be allowed or approved.
 Popcorn is not allowed on the show floor.
 After receiving Show Management approval, it is the responsibility of the exhibitor to contact the exclusive convention center caterer to place all orders.
-Catering menus and order form will be available in October.
+Catering menus and order form can be found in the exhibitor manual.

 The American Library Association strongly encourages you to insure your property from the time it leaves your facilities until it is returned after the Exhibition.
 In most cases, a rider can be added to your present policy for a nominal cost that will protect your property while it is out of your control.